clusterio/universal_edges/docs/Reimplementing edge transports.md

 - Source and target is on the same instance

 The active status is part of and synchronized with the edge config.

+## Connectors

+A connector is a singular link, for example a single belt running across the edge.
+There are different types of connectors for belts, fluids, power and trains, but they use the same code as much as possible.

+### Lifecycle

+1. Belt is placed facing border
+2. `EdgeConnectorUpdate` is sent to partner instance
+3. Belt is placed facing away from border on partner, `EdgeConnectorUpdate` is sent
+4. Items enter connector and are transfered with `EdgeTransfer`
+5. Partner sends `EdgeConnectorUpdate` for destination blocked status
+6. Belt is removed, edge is removed or edge position changes
+   1. `EdgeConnectorUpdate` is sent to remove the connector on the partner
+   2. Waiting items are voided

+It is important to note that `EdgeConnectorUpdate` has to be sent both ways to track the status of the link initiator belts.
+The connector is not removed before the connected belts are removed from both sides of the link.